Suggested links

 Take Assessment

-Call the SAMHSA helpline at 1-800-662-4357 or visit their online program locator to find fentanyl and opioid addiction treatment options in your area.
+You can also call the SAMHSA helpline or visit their online program locator to find fentanyl addiction treatment options in your area.

 Fentanyl Withdrawal FAQs